What’s the lowdown?

 As natural family planning involves no changes to your hormones and doesn’t require any other internal or external influences on your body, it is not associated with weight changes.

 Also known as the ‘pull out method’, withdrawal involves removing the penis from the vagina before ejaculation, and ensuring that no semen comes into contact with the vagina or vulva.
-This method is used on its own or in combination with natural family planning, but it is not considered effective at preventing pregnancy if it is not used in conjunction with another more reliable form of contraception, like the pill.
+This method is used on its own or in combination with natural family planning, but it is not considered effective at preventing pregnancy if it is not used in conjunction with another more reliable form of contraception, like the birth control pill.

 What are you saying?

-80% of those using the general withdrawal method saw no change in their weight, with 7% reporting weight loss and the rest saying they couldn’t tell a difference.
+80% of those using the withdrawal method saw no change in their weight, with 7% reporting weight loss and the rest saying they couldn’t tell a difference.

 How can natural contraception impact my weight?